QSAN: A Near-term Achievable Quantum Self-Attention Network: Quantum Self-Attention Network

-\textbf{Step 6}: calculate the key quantum state $|\mathbf{V}\rangle$ according to Eq. (\ref{Vj}) and Fig. (\ref{S1}):
+\textbf{Step 6}: calculate the key quantum state $|\mathbf{V}\rangle$ according to Eq. (\ref{Vj}) and Fig. \ref{S1}:

-\textbf{Step 7}: The entanglement compression operation, as shown in Fig. \ref{S6}, means that the output is compressed to the last word vector output of the input register after entanglement by CNOT gates to reduce the number of measurements.
+\textbf{Step 7}: perform the entanglement compression operation in Fig. \ref{S6}.
+This means the output is compressed to the last output of the input register after entanglement by CNOT gates to reduce the number of measurements.

 CNOT gates are added for $|\mathbf{V} \rangle$.
 The specific way of adding CNOT is executed according to Eq. (\ref{QSA}) and Eq. (\ref{rule}).
 Specifically,